navpil/muad-di/Readme.md

 > Thus IoC container has a narrower meaning than IoC.
 > However Spring IoC has many more responsibilities than simple Dependency Injection.

-Dependency Injection and Service discovery often come hand in hand, but they are not necessarily related.
+Dependency Injection and Service Resolution often come hand in hand, but they are not necessarily related.

-Examples of Dependency Injection without Service Discovery (Muad'DI) and Service Discovery without Dependency Injection (SPI) follow.
+Examples of Dependency Injection without Service Resolution (Muad'DI) and Service Resolution without Dependency Injection (SPI) follow.

 ## Dependency Injection